hungcq/knowledge-repo/IT/designing-data-intensive-applications/5-replication.md

 - Set up new followers:
   - Copy from a consistent snapshot
   - Connect to the leader and get all changes since the snapshot
-  - Process changes normally after caught-up
+  - Process changes normally after catching up
 - Async replication (vs sync replication): leader notifies the client before the followers' confirmation of the write
 - -> Faster write but risk of reading inconsistent data
 - -> Usually only 1 follower is sync (semi-sync)